 - Save time texting with auto-replies, snippets, and scheduled text messages

-- Integrates with Slack, Zapier, HubSpot, Salesforce, and Google Contacts; integrate other tools using the Quo API
+- Integrates with Slack, Zapier, Make, HubSpot, Salesforce, and more; integrate other tools using the Quo API

 Quo pricing

-Quo’s pricing plans offer three ways for businesses to call from a PC:
+Quo’s pricing plans offer three ways for businesses to make a voice call from a PC:

-- Starter: $15 per user per month for unlimited calls in the US and Canada, voicemail transcripts, shared phone numbers, and more
+- Starter: $15 per user per month for unlimited calls and texts in Canada and the US, voicemail transcriptions, on-demand call recording, access to 10 free calls per month with our AI voice agent, Sona, and more

-- Business: $23 per user per month for phone menus, AI call summaries and call transcripts, group calling, and more
+- Business: $23 per user per month for automatic call recording, phone menus, analytics and reporting, call transfers, custom ring groups, AI call summaries and transcripts, and more

-How to call from a PC with OpenPhone
+How to call from a PC with Quo

-Quo has plenty of advanced features, but it’s simple to use.
-Once you create an account, there are three different ways to make free calls from a PC:
+Once you create an account with Quo, there are three ways to make free calls from a PC:

-- Select a contact from your contact list and tap the call icon on the top left.
+- Select a contact from your contact list, then tap the call icon on the top left.

 - Call from a conversation thread.
-Open a conversation with a person you want to call and select the phone icon at the top.
+Open a conversation with the person you want to call, then select the phone icon at the top.

 2. Google Voice: Best for Google Workspace users